Skip to content

 Figure 1.
 Pirate ships close on the enemy Ships of the Line while avoiding their Broadside firing arcs.

-• Know upfront you are going to lose ships.
+• Know upfront you ARE going to lose ships.
 Don’t panic.
 Stay the course and keep going.
-Don’t throw ships needlessly in front of the enemy’s guns, but know that you will lose 1 or more ships as you close.
+Don’t throw ships needlessly in front of the enemy’s guns, but know that losing 1 or more ships is normal.

-• Take a large number of smaller ships and don’t even bother worrying about using Broadsides because it’s rare you will get more than 1 or 2 hits in.
-Instead, use your Crew Actions to set to Full Sail and Seamanship actions to speed up or turn as necessary.
-If you do fire, skip the Reloads and focus on Rally/Repair to stay alive.
+• Take a swarm of small ships and ignore Broadsides since you will rarely land more than a hit or two.
+Use Crew Actions for Full Sail and Seamanship to accelerate or turn as needed, and if you do fire, skip Reloads and focus on Rally or Repair to stay alive.

-• Put your smallest, cheapest ships in the front.
-I liked to take 1 or 2 corvettes with zero upgrades (other than Additional Crew to soak up hits) and put them at the front of your attack lines.
-Use them to absorb hits and provide cover for the rest of your fleet as they close.
+• Put your cheapest ships in front.
+One or two bare‑bones corvettes with Additional Crew make perfect shields for the rest of your fleet as they close.

 LOS Rules for reference: